 After diagnosis, the Thai healer will treat the patient to either stimulate or soothe the particular organ (system).
 Naturally, the sort of treatment will also depend on the specific healer and his or her specialty in either spiritual healing, massage or nutrition.

-We should keep in mind the above points, but should also recognize that even in allopathic medicine, diagnostic skill can sometimes be an art rather than a science.
+We should keep in mind the above points, but should also recognize that even in conventional medicine, diagnostic skill can sometimes be an art rather than a science.
 Symptoms can often appear as a mix of excess and depletion, and can appear in more than one organ system.